theappbusiness/accessibility-guidelines/README.md

 #### Make functionality work with a keyboard

-* Make sure every task can be completed using just a keyboard.
-[More about 2.1.1]()
+* [Keyboard:]() Make sure every task can be completed using just a keyboard.

-* Make sure that keyboard-only users don't get trapped within any element.
-[More about 2.1.2]()
+* [No keyboard trap:]() Make sure that keyboard-only users don't get trapped within any element.

-* If you've added custom keyboard shortcuts, provide a way to switch off or remap these shortcuts.
-[More about 2.1.4]()
+* [Keyboard shortcuts:]() If you've added custom keyboard shortcuts, provide a way to switch off or remap these shortcuts.

 #### Give people enough time to read and use content